PhilipLages/ng_cash_challenge/README.md

 ## Environment Variables

-To run this application you will need to add the following environment variables to the .env file:
+To run this application you will need to add the following environment variables to the .env file in the backend folder:

 `DATABASE_URL="postgresql://root:password@db:5432/NgCashDB?schema=mySchema"`